Call 2013: Projects

-In accordance with the work plan 2013 of the EU Health Programme, a call for proposals for projects is now open.
-The deadline to submit the proposals is 22 March 2013 (date of poststamp).
+In accordance with the EU Health Programme, a call for proposals for projects is launched every year.
+The next call is expected in early 2014.

 For submitting a proposal for a project you need to fill in and send an application form.
 Note that the application form varies, depending which project proposal call you would like to respond to.

 If you are planning to apply for a project grant in one of the following areas:

 - Improve access to early diagnosis of HIV/AIDS and timely treatment and care of most vulnerable groups and in priority regions

 - Addressing chronic diseases and promoting healthy ageing across the life cycle

 - Supporting the priorities of the European Innovation Partnership on Active and Healthy Ageing